stockphrase/no-silo/content/courses/workshops/chicago-bibliography.md

 To begin, download the essay to your own computer.
 Before you make any alterations, it might be wise to write out a detailed list of things that must be translated.
 The list of questions above may be of great assistance to you.
 You may need to consult the *Open Handbook* to come up with your plan of action.

 - You will find it difficult to force Microsoft Word into submission and make it do your bidding for the page numbering and the endnotes.
 While I don't personally use Word, Microsoft provides some [advice about page numbering](https://support.microsoft.com/en-us/office/start-page-numbering-later-in-your-document-c73e3d55-d722-4bd0-886e-0b0bd0eb3f02) on their support site.

-I have some further advice about the `Notes` page that I will relay to you in a class demo.
+- You will also have problems if you attempt to use the automated numbered endnotes that Word creates at the end of your document.
+Namely, you will not be able to force Word to use the proper spacing and indentation required by the Chicago style.
+Therefore, I suggest that you type up a separate `Notes` page, bypassing Word's "helpful" feature.

 - As you construct your [`Notes`](/resources/open-handbook/chapter-11-chi/#chicago-notes-page-formatting) page you must determine what *type* of source is being cited in the MLA paper.
 Is this a `book by one author`?
 A `scholarly journal`?
 A `work in an anthology`?
 Something else?
 Once you identify the type of source being referenced in the MLA paper, you can use the *Open Handbook* chapter on the [Chicago Style](https://no-silo.com/resources/open-handbook/chapter-11-chi/) to figure out how to present this type of source in the Chicago style's note form.
 Have fun!
+(You won't).

 [^1]: This student essay uses section headings to organize the essay.
 This is a personal choice, not a strict element of the Chicago style.
 [^2]: You are **not** required to make a `Bibliography` page, just a [`Notes`](/resources/open-handbook/chapter-11-chi/#chicago-notes-page-formatting) page for this assignment.